SIHtestide/kufast/README.md

 ### Tenants
 A tenant is actually just a ServiceAccount user to be created in your default namespace.
 Upon creation, the user cannot do anything, except getting his own information.
 To do this, the user gets a role and a role-binding within the default namespace.
+However, you can expand a tenant with tenant-targets to give it permissions to deploy pods to multiple nodes within your cluster.
 ### Targets
 Targets are places, a tenant can theoretically deploy to, if the right is assigned to him.
 A target is either a single node or a group of nodes.
 Group of nodes are also referred to as target-groups
 ### Tenant-targets
 A tenant target gives the tenant the right to deploy pods to a certain target.
-The tenant-target is a namespace in Kubernetes that can be limited by ResourceQoutas, LimitRanges, Network Policies and to which node they can deploy, thanks to the PodNodeSelector admission controller.
+The tenant-target is a namespace in Kubernetes that can be limited by ResourceQoutas, LimitRanges, Network Policies and to which node they can deploy to.
 ### Deploy-secrets
 If a tenant wishes to deploy from a private registry, he needs a deploy-secret.
 This secret is created by reading a dockerconfig into a secret, through `kufast create deploy-secret`.